multirotorsociety/mrs-documentation/docs/basic/components.md

 Firstly, the things that create lift, the propellers.

 !!! warning
 	While this is the first section, this should always be put on **LAST** only after all other checks have been performed.

-ALWAYS CHECK YOUR SURROUNDINGS AND ASK SOMEONE WITH EXPERIENCE TO CHECK BEFORE PUTTING ON PROPELLERS FOR MAIDEN FLIGHT.
+!!! danger
+	Always check your surroundings and ask somone with experience to check before putting on propellers for maiden flight.
 Propellers can gravely injure people.

 <p align="center">
   <img src=https://imgur.com/oabVHUj.png />